-Product limited warranty certificates for models currently in production can be viewed at www.goodmanmfg.com or www.amanahac.com.
+Product limited warranty certificates for models currently in production can be viewed at www.goodmanmfg.com.
 If your model is not currently in production or does not appear on the website, please contact your installing contractor or contact customer service (877-254-4729) to obtain a copy of your warranty certificate.